 Day 10: Full Day Safari in Hluhluwe Imfolozi Park

 We have another exciting day on safari in one of the oldest game reserves in South Africa - Hluhluwe Imfolozi.
-From your open game drive vehicle with experienced game ranger in search of the "Big 5" as well as an abundance of other African wildlife.
+From your open game drive vehicle with an experienced game ranger, we search for the "Big 5", as well as an abundance of other African wildlife.
 The park is one of the best places to view rhinos.
-Enjoy lunch back at the hotel in between the morning and afternoon game drive.
+Enjoy lunch back at the hotel in between the morning and afternoon game drives.